Glossary Terms

 For instance, as of September 18, 2023, the average savings account rate stood at 0.45 percent.
 Therefore, any rate surpassing this benchmark would qualify as an above-average APY.

-APY and Risk: What’s the Relation?
+APY And Risk: What’s The Relation?

 It’s essential to consider risk when evaluating investments with different APYs.